Japow Hakuba trip information

 To travel from Tokyo to Hakuba on the direct train you should stay in the Shinjuku district near Shinjuku Station.

-Nagano Snow Shuttle: Bullet Train (Shinkansen) FROM Tokyo Station to Nagano, bus from Nagano to Hakuba Town: inexpensive and fast
+Nagano Snow Shuttle: Bullet Train (Shinkansen) FROM Tokyo Station to Nagano, bus from Nagano to Hakuba Town: easy to book, inexpensive, and fast

 From Tokyo you can take the Shinkansen (bullet train) from the main Tokyo Station to Nagano Station, then transfer to a bus that will get you to Hakuba town.
 From there you will need to take a taxi to the Motoi Lodge, or if someone from the lodge is available we can come pick you up.